awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 ./samples/kvsWebrtcClientMaster <channelName>
 ```

-To use the **Storage for WebRTC** feature run the same command as above but with an additional command line arg to enable the feature.
+To use the **Storage for WebRTC** feature, run the same command as above but with an additional command line arg to enable the feature.

 ```
 ./samples/kvsWebrtcClientMaster <channelName> 1